Conditional Distribution Specification Testing Based on Data-Dependent Partitions: Monte Carlo

-We present two sets of results.
 We first consider balanced partitions $\bs{U}$, i.e., partitions with $\vartheta_{\ell} = \ell/L$, $\ell=1,\dots,L$, which do not favor, in principle, any alternative.
 Next we consider unbalanced partitions, with small cells on the tails.
-This has been proposed in the classical literature, to check model specification of marginal distribution, in order to favor alternatives with heavy tails \citep[see, e.g.,][]{kallenberg1985}.
-The power of $\chi^2$ tests, particularly $X^2$, improves for any type of alternatives, not only leptokurtic ones. but also the other alternatives considered.
-In all the tables we consider $k=1, 5, 10$ to assess the curse of dimensionality effect on the different tests.
-We employ the RTP algorithm with $T=2$ to partition $\mbb{R}^k$.
+This has been proposed in the classical literature to favor alternatives with heavy tails \citep[see, e.g.,][]{kallenberg1985}.
+The power of $\chi^2$ tests, particularly $X^2$, improves for any of the considered alternatives, not only leptokurtic ones.
+In all the tables we consider $k=1, 5, 10$ to assess the curse of dimensionality effect on the different tests and employ the RTP algorithm with $T=2$ to partition $\mbb{R}^k$.